How to see Puffins at Bempton Cliffs: A Yorkshire Coast Guide

 7) Other bird species

-Many other kinds of bird can be spotted at Bempton Cliffs and it really is a birder’s paradise.
-As with any seaside locations, Herring Gulls are common.
+Many other kinds of birds can be spotted at Bempton Cliffs and it really is a birder’s paradise.
+As with any seaside location, Herring Gulls are common.
 While Shags, Common Scoters, Sandwich Terns, Arctic Terns, Arctic Skuas, Red-throated Divers and Manx Shearwaters have also all been spotted at Bempton Cliffs in recent years.
-Ringed Plovers, Marsh Warblers, Redwings, Black Redstarts have been reported too.
+Ringed Plovers, Marsh Warblers, Redwings, and Black Redstarts have been reported too.
 Different kinds of owl can also be seen, often around dawn and dusk, including Barn and Short-eared.

 RSPB Bempton Cliffs Boat Trips

-Taking a wildlife watching boat trip can be one of the best ways to get up close to animals without disturbing them.
+Taking a wildlife-watching boat trip can be one of the best ways to get up close to animals without disturbing them.
 There are two ways to book a Bempton Cliffs tour.
-The first way is to book a bird watching boat trip through the RSPB.
-The second way is to book a nature cruise directly through Yorkshire Belle, the boat that the RSPB use for their trips.
+The first way is to book a bird-watching boat trip through the RSPB.
+The second way is to book a nature cruise directly through Yorkshire Belle, the boat that the RSPB uses for their trips.

 Yorkshire Belle offer a variety of boat trips from 1 to 3 hours long.
 Their Bempton Cliffs boat trip is 2.5 hours long and is priced at £22.50 for adults aged 17 and over or £11 for children.